irdest/irdest/docs/website/content/home/about.md

-    To create these connections, devices can use a variety of methods, such as WiFi and Bluetooth, or plain network cables to create links with other qaul.net users around them.
+    To create these connections, devices can use a variety of methods, such as WiFi and Bluetooth, or plain network cables to create links with other qaul users around them.

-    The network that is created by qaul.net can serve two purposes: to connect you with people around you to run applications specifically made for qaul.net, or to act as a tunnel to the traditional Internet.
+    The network that is created by qaul can serve two purposes: to connect you with people around you to run applications specifically made for qaul, or to act as a tunnel to the traditional Internet.
 ---